 Many (most?) medical papers are academic!
 Scientific medical papers are few.
 I have tried to find scientific papers...

 It is also true that, because of my own experiences with PPIs, I was searching for explanations so have been looking for the bad things about PPIs.
 There are probably more papers proving they are good - but anyone with experience of being prescribed PPIs will know that doctors in general know they are miracle drugs.

-There is a problem with almost all research papers, but particularly.
+There is a problem with almost all research papers, but particularly with those that find exactly what they set out to find.
 This is what an old chemistry master of mine at Sherborne School called "The Will of the Investigator" - it is extremely difficult to be impartial and there is a strong tendency for research papers to find exactly what they expect.
-Indeed, I could be accused of that - but in my case I found that, when experimented, I suffered from Bile reflux.
-Not being in a position to do useful research I set out to try and explain from published research whether I was unique and what was causing this bile reflux.
-From that I got interested in other possible deleterious side effects: conclusion - there are not many that are worth considering.
+Indeed, I could be accused of that - but in my case I found that, when I experimented, I suffered from Bile reflux.
+This as not what I expected.
+Not being in a position to do useful research myself, I set out to try and explain from published research papers whether I was unique and what was causing this bile reflux.
+From that I got interested in other possible deleterious side effects: conclusion - there are not many papers that are worth considering.

 Alternative therapies for acid reflux

 PPIs are the conventional cure, but there are other possibilities

 - Modulation of Gastric Acid Secretion by Hypnosis.
 The brain is deeply involved in the feedback loop that controls acidity.
 This paper shows that hypnosis can affect acid secretion.
 It should therefore be possible, if some biofeedback system could be found, to learn to reduce acidity.
 Certainly it is well known that worry increases acid levels.
 Learning not to worry is indicated: my own experience is that with sufficient time and practise, one can significantly lower ones own acidity by willpower alone.
 I must write up my experiences in this sometime!